 - A Clean the top of the vial again with a new alcohol wipe. - 7Q What should I do if my dose is written in mg (milligrams), not mL (milliliters)? - A If your dose of MYALEPT is written in mg and not mL, call your pharmacist.
 Your pharmacist can give you your dose in mL.
 Do not try to prepare a dose of MYALEPT if your dose is in mg. - 8Q What should I do if there are air bubbles or air pockets in the syringe? - A Follow steps 2g (page 5) and 2h (page 6) to remove air bubbles or an air pocket from the syringe when filling it with liquid.
-Follow steps 4g and 4h (page 11) to remove air bubbles or an air pocket from the syringe when filling it with MYALEPT.

-A With the needle cover still on the needle, twist the needle back onto the syringe.
+Follow steps 4g and 4h (page 11) to remove air bubbles or an air pocket from the syringe when filling it with MYALEPT. - Check to see if there are large air bubbles in the syringe.
+If so, tap the syringe to move the air bubbles to the top.
+If there are still a few small air bubbles left in the syringe after these steps, that is okay.
+The air bubbles will not harm you. - 9Q What if the needle comes off the syringe used to mix MYALEPT when I am trying to remove the needle cover? - A With the needle cover still on the needle, twist the needle back onto the syringe.
 Firmly grip the syringe and pull the needle cover straight off.
 Do not twist the syringe or needle when pulling off the needle cover.